XelaSnad/travel/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to our travel diary!!!
 ---

-This is a blank Quartz installation.
+This is going to be a fun ride.
+Hello from vanessa and alex
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.